AlexandreFenyo/net-monitor/README.md

 If you want to inspect / debug the net-monitor behaviour, replace the level value for the `net.fenyo` logger by debug.

-If you want to inspect / debug the other components (Spring MVC, WebSocket implementation, STOMP message broker, ...), replace the level value for the `net.fenyo` logger by debug.
+If you want to inspect / debug the other components (Spring MVC, WebSocket implementation, STOMP message broker, ...), replace the priority value for the root Logger by info or debug.

 # Client API